 Navy Pier is definitely was a full day’s as visit opposed to what I have expected it to be.

 For the architectural boat tour, you can either take a speed-boat or the normal one.
 The speed-boat sounded exciting to me and I was not at all disappointed by my choice.
 The first part of the ride turned out to be a great fun with loud music, a speeding speed-boat and to top it all, a dancing guide 😉 .

 ‘Floating’ through the high-rises of Chicago, seeing the city from a different perspective as our guide explained every detail about the building that approached was a very enriching experience that cannot be put to words honestly enough.
 I believe, you will only get to feel it when you listen to the facts while seeing the engineering marvels right in front of you as you pass, them one by one.

-The boat-tour also showed how well the city makes use of its waterways.
+The Chicago architecture river cruise also showed how well the city makes use of its waterways.
 Be it ferrying people from one part of the city on water-taxis to another, be it the emergency services who use the waterways to reach their destination when needed much quickly or be it for the joy-rides all across the city, Chicago’s waterways are its life-line if nothing more.

 So, have you taken the boat – tour or may be visited some other place in and around Chicago which you really liked?
 Why not tell me about that?